 Guided Nature Walks, Nature Crafts, Children’s Story Time and Animal Tracking

-Guided Nature Walks, Nature Crafts, Children’s Story Time and Animal Tracking at the Big Bear Discovery Center.
-Most of these activities are free or very low cost.
+Most of these activities at the Big Bear Discovery Center (currently closed for renovations) are free or very low cost.
 In the winter, weather providing, they offer Eco-Snowshoe Tours for about $30 per person.
 An experienced guide will lead a tour group to one of our forest trails for a few hours of snowshoeing and a little bit of forest education.
 Snowshoes are provided by the Mountains Foundation.
 Check their calendar for upcoming tours and book early to reserve your spot.

 Big Bear Alpine Zoo is the only zoo in the U.S. devoted to alpine animal rescue and rehabilitation.
 Big Bear Alpine Zoo offers wild animals a safe place to heal or permanently stay if they are unable to make it in on their own.
 See grizzly bears, black bear, snow leopards and cougars.
 Snowy owls, majestic bald eagles and playful raccoons are just a few of the other beautiful animals you can see during your visit.
 Admission is $12 per adult (11 yrs. and up), $9 per child (3 to 10 yrs.) or seniors (60+) and free for ages 2 and under.

 Affordable Night Life

 Are you a night owl?
 On Friday and Saturday nights you can listen to free country western music and kick up your boots with some line dancing at Wyatt’s Saloon or check out the weekend entertainment in The Village.
 Thursday nights you can go to The Pines Lakefront for cocktails, appetizers and free Jazz.
-The Cave is a fun spot for live concerts on the weekends.
-If bars aren’t your thing try glow bowling at the Bowling Barn.
+If bars aren’t your thing, try glow bowling at the Bowling Barn.

 The most affordable lodging rates in Big Bear during the winter will be mid-week, non-peak days.
 Book early for weekends and holidays because everyone wants to be here once it snows!
 Hot Tip: Always check out the specials on our lodging page.